Walz's night, Bill Clinton's dig at Trump, influencers flexing clout. DNC Day 3 takeaways

 “Project 2025 would turn the entire federal government into a massive machine, it would weaponize it to control our reproductive choices,” Polis said.

-And in one of the evening's most electrifying speech, Oprah Winfrey said of freedom: “Every now and then, it requires standing up to life’s bullies.”
+And in one of the evening's most electrifying speeches, Winfrey said of freedom, “Every now and then, it requires standing up to life’s bullies.”

 More than 200 content creators and influencers have been granted access to the DNC’s backstage events this week.
 And with tens of millions of followers, their coverage of the events can do more to get politicians’ messages out than traditional media and celebrity endorsements.